return42/sphkerneldoc/linux_src_doc/drivers/net/thunderbolt_c.rst

     Worker that finalizes the ThunderboltIP connection
     setup and enables DMA paths for high speed data transfers

+disconnect_work
+    Worker that handles tearing down the ThunderboltIP connection

 rx_hdr
     Copy of the currently processed Rx frame.
 Used when a